Median-of-k Jumplists and Dangling-Min BSTs

-This puts more probability on more balanced pointer configurations, and hence improves the expected search costs. \wref{fig:typical-jumplist-n30-k3-w4} shows a typical median-of-$3$ jumplist.
-A possible generalization could use asymmetric sampling with $\vect t=(t_1,t_2)$ and $k=t_1+t_2+1$, where we select the $(t_1+1)$-smallest instead of the median.
+This puts more probability weight on balanced configurations, and hence improves the expected search costs. \wref{fig:typical-jumplist-n30-k3-w4} shows a typical median-of-$3$ jumplist and its fringe-balanced dangling-min tree. \footnote{ A possible generalization could use asymmetric sampling with $(t_1,t_2)$ and $k=t_1+t_2+1$, where we select the $(t_1+1)$st smallest instead of the median.
 Then, we have $\binom{J_1-1}{t_1}$ and $\binom{J_2-1}{t_2}$ in \weqref{eq:prob-jumplist-general-k}.
-For the present work, we will however stick to the case $t_1=t_2=t$.
+For the present work, we will however stick to the case $t_1=t_2=t$. }